 Take care of the blister

 Once you’ve put on the bandage, don’t just leave it there and forget about it – it’s wise to take good care of your personal hygiene.
+For a more useful guide and tips on how to properly care for a blister, check out our earlier article on this topic.

 Use saline solution